niall-code/cuisine-command/README.md

 ![menu loaded screenshot](screencaps/menu-loading.webp)

 The menu is located in a 'menu' worksheet of the food_orders spreadsheet.
 This means that it would be simple for the restaurant to expand or alter the menu without the developer's help.
-They should be mindful though to begin the new dish description with an appropriate number, else searching by dish number could be impeded.
+They should be mindful though to begin the new dish description with a # and an appropriate number, else searching by dish number could be impeded.

 ![menu worksheet](screencaps/menu-worksheet.webp)